Library Card - Public Libraries

 The card is free for New Brunswick residents and landowners.
 You will need to provide a piece of identification and proof of local address when you register for a card at the library.
 The signature of a parent or a guardian is necessary for children under 13.

 If you are visiting New Brunswick, you can obtain a visitor card for a non-refundable annual fee of $20.
 You must apply for a visitor card in person at any public library.
-Bring in a piece of identification and proof of a local address.
+Bring in a piece of identification and proof of a permanent address.

 With a New Brunswick Public Libraries card, you can borrow materials, use public computers and access online resources.
 A library card gives you access to a provincial collection of over 2 million items including books, eBooks, audiobooks, music, movies, online databases and more.